Staircase design should be based on a number of factors: practicality, style and safety.

 To comply with the Regulations, the minimum going should be 220mm, whilst the pitch of the staircase should not exceed 42°.

 There are no restrictions when it comes to width, but standard flights measure 860mm, and for a main staircase it is agreed that a width of between 800mm and 900mm works best.
 For secondary staircases a minimum width of 600mm is recommended.

-Which Layout Should I Choose for my Staircase Design?
+Which Configuration is Best for my Staircase Design?

-In many situations a straight staircase won’t fit in the house, or simply won’t work with the design scheme.
+Very often, a straight staircase won’t fit in the house, or simply won’t work with the interior design scheme.

 When turns are required in a staircase, the simplest option is to split the flight in two and connect them with a 90° quarter turn landing.
 If you were to use a 180° turn it would be known as a half landing.

 Steps that turn corners whilst climbing are called ‘winders’ and are often used to navigate 90° turns.
 A turn consisting of three winders is known as a ‘kite winder’.
 These are often used at the top and bottom of flights to get round corners.

 Spiral staircases are not the most practical feature, making it hard to take furniture up and down and often being more expensive than standard flights.
 However, they can look fantastic and are useful where space is limited.

 Editor’s note: Homebuilding.co.uk partners with the UK's best staircase design specialists to match your requirements with their products and services.